 What is stormwater?

-Rain water that flows across the land is called stormwater runoff.
+Rain water flowing across the land is called stormwater runoff.
 In vegetated areas such as forests, fields and wetlands, rain water seeps into the ground.
-However, when rain falls on paved and other hard surfaces it runs off and is conveyed by pipes and ditches directly to wetlands, streams, rivers, and lakes.
+However, when rain falls on paved and other impervious surfaces it is conveyed by pipes and ditches directly to wetlands, streams, rivers, and lakes.

 A watershed is an area of land that drains all the streams and rainfall to a common outlet such as the outflow of a reservoir, mouth of a bay, or any point along a stream channel.
-The word watershed is sometimes used interchangeably with drainage basin or catchment.
-Little Alamance Creek’s watershed is just under 16 square miles and be viewed on the homepage and can be downloaded here.
+The word “watershed” is sometimes used interchangeably with “drainage basin” or “catchment”.
+Little Alamance Creek’s watershed is just under 16 square miles: check out a map on the homepage or download a pdf here.
 Little Alamance Creek’s watershed includes portions of the City of Burlington and City of Graham.
-Here’s a short video from EPA about what is a watershed.
+Here’s a short video from the EPA about watersheds:

-The City of Burlington and City of Graham work with Stormwater Smart to provide direct education for stormwater.
-Stormwater Smart concentrates on direct education of school age children but they are also available for adult education as well.
-Do you have an outreach opportunity would you like to Learn More?
-Feel free to contact Stormwater Smart directly or you can contact us.
+The City of Burlington and City of Graham work with Stormwater SMART to provide direct education on stormwater.
+Stormwater SMART concentrates on direct education of children age K-12, but they provide resources for adults to learn too!
+Do you have an outreach opportunity?
+Feel free to contact Stormwater SMART directly or you can contact us.

-In 1998, the NC DOT established the NC DOT Highway Stormwater Program (HSP) was established in 1998 as an NCDOT-wide initiative to protect and improve water quality while fulfilling NCDOT’s mission of providing and supporting a safe and integrated transportation system that enhances the state.
-A joint effort of the Hydraulics Unit and Roadside Environmental Unit, the HSP has created and maintains tools and resources for business partners, educators and the general public.
+In 1998, the NC DOT established the NC DOT Highway Stormwater Program (HSP).
+This initiative aims to protect and improve water quality while fulfilling NCDOT’s mission of providing safe, integrated transportation.
+The HSP created and maintains tools and resources for business partners, educators and the general public.
 The Hydraulics Unit and Roadside Environmental Unit work together to accomplish this.